David A. Kenny

 uses listwise deletion, and

-does not do a moderator analysis (though a new macro has been released).
+does not do a moderator analysis (though a another macro has been released).

 Variables in the macro:

-x = name of the causal variable in the SPSS data set (do not use quotes)
+x = name of the causal variable in the SPSS data set (do not use quotes).
+If a dichotomy, then assign labels in "values" in the SPSS datafile for this variable.

 y = name of the outcome variable in the SPSS data set